ubccsss/ubccsss.org/content/about/clubs.md

 ---
-title: Affiliated Clubs
+title: Partner Clubs
 layout: single
 # Card images should all be 348x196
 ---

-The UBC CSSS is affiliated with the following UBC CS-related clubs.
+The following UBC CS-related clubs are partners of the CSSS.

 ## Computer Science Clubs
 <div class="row">